MortonArb-CollectionsValue/OccurrencePoints/README.md

+## This workflow is meant for downloading and cleaning occurrence point data for target species.
+The following text gives an overview of each script in the workflow.

-##  0-1_set_workingdirectory.R
+### 0-1_set_workingdirectory.R

- OVERVIEW: Sets the working environment based on the computer on which you're working.
-A new "else if" section needs to be manually added for each computer you're running on.
+ Sets the working environment based on the computer on which you're working.

+ >*INPUTS:* Need to update based on your computer and setup

-##  0-2_load_IMLS_functions.R
+### 0-2_load_IMLS_functions.R

- OVERVIEW: Loads all of the functions to use for the project
+ Loads all of the functions to use for the project.

-## 1-0_get_taxonomic_info.R
+### 1-0_get_taxonomic_info.R

- OVERVIEW: Takes a list of taxa and uses the taxize package to pull taxonomic information from multiple databases.
-The output can either be used directly in next script (2-0_get_raw_occurrence_points.R), or can be reviewed and revised manually (recommended).
+ Takes a list of taxa and uses the 'taxize' package to pull taxonomic information from multiple databases.
+The output can either be used directly in following scripts, or can be reviewed and revised manually (recommended).
 Information pulled includes:

-  Acceptance status and authors from:
+ **Acceptance status and authors from:**
-      - Tropicos,
+ - Tropicos
  - Integrated Taxonomic Information Service (ITIS)
  - Kew’s Plants of the World (POW)
  - The Plant List (TPL)

-  Synonyms from:
+ **Synonyms from:**
  - Tropicos
  - ITIS
  - POW

- INPUT: List of target taxa (target_taxa.csv)
+ >*INPUTS:* List of target taxa (target_taxa.csv)
+ >

- OUTPUT: List of target taxa with acceptance, authors, and synonyms (target_taxa_with_syn.csv)
+ >*OUTPUTS:* List of target taxa with acceptance, authors, and synonyms (target_taxa_with_syn.csv)

+### 1-1_prepare_gis_data.R

+ OVERVIEW: Add GlobalTreeSearch country-level distribution data to taxa list and prep country (adm0), state/province (adm1), and county (adm2) polygons for later use (download, add centroids, save for later use)

+ INPUTS:
+  - List of target taxa with synonyms (target_taxa_with_syn.csv)
+  - GlobalTreeSearch country-level distribution data for each target species, downloaded from https://tools.bgci.org/global_tree_search.php

+ OUTPUTS:
+  - List of target taxa native country distribution from GTS and IUCN RL added (target_taxa_with_syn_and_dist.csv); RL also has some introduced country distribution data that is added
+  - adm0.poly (countries shapefile)
+  - adm1.poly (state-level shapefile)
+  - adm2.poly (county-level shapefile)

-## 2-0_get_raw_occurrence_points.R
+### 2-0_get_raw_occurrence_points.R

  OVERVIEW: Provides manual instructions and code chunks for downloading and standardizing wild occurrence points from a variety of online databases.
 Data from all sources can be pulled, or specific sources can be chosen individually.
 Sources include: